lilyelderton/IM-project/README.md

 10/10/22 - 12/10/22: I have been trying to use fulltext to read in full articles from pubmed into R but I haven't had much luck.
 It is much harder than I thought to follow someone else's work when there isn't clear explanation as to why each step was taken.
 I got very frustrated and wanted to give up, but I decided to practice some other skills instead so that i didn't get dejected with R overall - I needed the confidence that comes with getting something right.
 Thus, I read in some other files and practiced tidying them following along the example articles.
 This restored my confidence to try again on reading in my own work tomorrow.
 I will try to read in just the abstracts at first since there are a few packages for this that seem easier to use, and I will talk with Emma about reading in the full text on Friday in our meeting.

 13/10/22: Tried a few packages to read in the abstracts from R. Lots of trial and error which was frustrating - even though i do feel accomplished when i finally figure out how it works.
 I managed to get as far as reading in the text (using RISmed - http://amunategui.github.io/pubmed-query/) and then tokenise the abstracts.
 Plan is to then practice some analysis on these abstracts.

+14/10/22: Had a meeting with Emma.
+We worked through all the problems I'd had in my script and managed to fix most of them!
+It was nice just having another brain to help find where I went wrong as this can sometimes be hard to do alone - you get stuck on one path looking for a solution and then just end up frustrated.
+I left the meeting feeling much more confident in where I was at with my project - a result of fixing the problems and knowing i was doing enougb work (something i had been worried about).
+I think in future I need to try contacting Emma or Alice more often to help if I'm stuck as I do enjoy the team work/having a support network when it comes to R. I then came home and managed to fix the problem of keeping hyphenated words together myself, and then performed some simple analysis.
+In the next week, I would like to try topic modelling - Emma recommended it as a method that would be good in the project - and look into litsearchR as another package that I could use in my project.